 Should I version WordPress core files?

-We can and will continue to keep your website’s WordPress environments updated with all the latest security and functional WordPress updates.
+That said, we can and will continue to keep your website’s WordPress environments updated with all the latest security and functional WordPress updates.
 It’s easier for WP Engine if the git repository doesn’t contain WordPress core files (option two).
-However, if the git repository does contain WordPress core files (option 1), we will commit and push the WordPress core upgrade back to your repo.
+However, if the git repository does contain WordPress core files (option one), we will commit and push the WordPress core upgrade back to your repo.

 Step 4: Confirm Git Access